-Our MSc International Financial Management course will give you practical knowledge and understanding of rapidly changing financial market conditions, as well as the chance to engage with real business problems.
+Our MSc International Financial Management is designed to give you practical knowledge and understanding of rapidly changing financial market conditions as well as enabling you to engage with real business problems.

-Thanks to Surrey Business School’s unique research and teaching strengths, we can give you access to a wide array of of international content.
-This includes our knowledge about emerging economies, the Anglo-American and continental European financial markets and more.
+Thanks to our unique research and teaching strengths, we can give you access to a wide array of international content.
+This includes our knowledge about the Anglo-American and continental European financial markets, emerging economies and more.

-This course will make you a well-versed individual capable of progressing to an exciting finance career, at a wide range of international companies.
+This course aims to make you a well-versed individual capable of progressing to an exciting finance career, at a wide range of international companies.

 What you will study

 Modern international financial management comes with complexity and uncertainty.
-This course will give you the skills and knowledge to overcome these challenges.
-You’ll be able to advise others to make better, sometimes greatly rewarding, financial decisions.
+This course is designed to give you the skills and knowledge to overcome these challenges.
+Upon successful completion of the programme you will be able to advise others to make better, sometimes greatly rewarding, financial decisions.

-Teaching you the skills that finance professionals need to know both now, and in the future, this course will grow your knowledge of finance, accounting and international business.
-You’ll become an independent, reflective learner who is adaptable and highly employable.
+Your MSc in International Financial Management will offer you opportunities to grow your knowledge of finance, accounting and international business.
+Your engagement with the programme will help you to become an independent, reflective learner who is adaptable and highly employable.

-This course will give you a coherent level of knowledge about the industry, allowing you to excel at job interviews and make an impact in your next career move in finance.
+This course will present you with a coherent level of knowledge about the industry, giving you the tools to excel at job interviews and make an impact in your next career move in finance.